 Gaslighting is a form of psychological manipulation in which a person seeks to sow seeds of doubt in a targeted individual, making them question their own memory, perception, and sanity.
 Using persistent denial, misdirection, contradiction, and lying, gaslighting involves attempts to destabilize the victim and thereby delegitimize the victim’s memory and beliefs.
 Instances range from the denial by an abuser that previous abusive incidents ever occurred, to the staging of bizarre events by the abuser with intent to disorient the victim.

 I had one parent who wanted me dead and the other parent who couldn’t live without me, and even endured similar abuse as me just to keep her family together.
-She never knew that he killed me the one night she and my sister left me alone with my dad for the whole night.
-But I know she was worried because, before leaving, she told me in private “I hope you’re going to be alright.”
+She never knew that he killed me the one night she and my sister left me alone with him for the entire night.
+But I know she was worried, because before leaving she told me in private “I hope you’re going to be alright.”
 I asked her not to go and she reluctantly said “she had to.”
 We were both very afraid of her husband.

-I went through some emotions while regaining access to those long lost memories, and I know I’m not the only one.
+I went through some emotions while regaining access to these long lost memories and I know I’m not the only one.
 So I want to provide the following information for anyone who would like some help with past or present abuse.

-Here are links to four good sites with helpful information.
+Here are links to sites with helpful information.

 - Survivors of Abuse